RemnantSoftware/Remnant.Dependency.Injector/README.md

 > https://github.com/RemnantSoftware/Remnant.Dependency.SimpleInjector

-  ~ Additional adapters for other DI solutions can be coded by implementing the interface 'IContainer'.
+  * Additional adapters for other DI solutions can be coded by implementing the interface 'IContainer'.
-  ~ To access the internal container directly, you can call 'Container.Instance.InternalContainer<TContainer>()' method.
+  * To access the internal container directly, you can call 'Container.Instance.InternalContainer<>()' method, please see adapters repos for examples.

 ## Usage: